 BCL11A

-Below is a summary for the BCL11A gene observed in research publications.
+The information for this summary of BCL11A-related syndrome comes from research publications.
 This is not meant to take the place of medical advice.

 What is BCL11A-related syndrome?

-BCL11A-related syndrome happens when there are changes to the BCL11A gene.
+BCL11A-related syndrome happens when there are changes in the BCL11A gene.
 These changes can keep the gene from working as it should.
-BCL11A-related syndrome is also called Dias-Logan syndrome.
-People who have a related syndrome, called 2p15p16.1 deletion syndrome, have a genetic change that can affect several genes, including the BCL11A gene.

 Key Role